moodyjmz/rollup-bug/README.md

 ```bash
 npm start
 ```
-To run a local development server that serves the basic demo located in `demo/index.html`
+To run a local development server that serves the basic demo located in `demo/index.html`.

+This will run on Windows and fail on Mac.